Welcome to today's edition of the Rush 24-7 podcast.

 He stood around while the MAL guy fixed whatever he needed to fix.

-And then Burglar offered a guy 20 bucks.
+And then Burglar offered the guy 20 bucks.

 And the ML guy said, I wasn't going to take it, but I did in the end because he didn't offer a finger to help.

-Anyway, and this these are the kind of people that hang these, these are the real men of Washington.
+Anyway, these are the kind of people who hang, these are the real men of Washington.

 Al.